 Vic and I drive into town where I call Jay again.

 “Hey, Max,” he answers .
 We giggle together.
 “You still hiding out.”

 “We gots a safe place,” I answer, falling back into my Huck accent.

 “Any word from Mike?”

 “He raised hell with the County Youth Authority.
-They had to release the paperwork on all the kids who have filed complaints against The Program.
+They have to release the paperwork on all the kids who have filed complaints against The Program.
 He threatened a class action suit.”

 “Wot’s that.
 I’s in senior class now, if’n we straighten out the last few months.
 That makes me like high class?””